 “Goodbye.”
 I turned.
 “Goodbye, Mom.”
 And I was gone, nearly stumbling past Father Mike.
 As I started down the stairs I heard, “you did your best” without knowing whether that was directed at my father or my mother.
 It did not matter.

 When I turned into the living room, things again were quiet.

 “He hasn’t changed.
 I’m going home.
 Tim, can you drive us to the station.”

 They looked one to another and back again.

 “I’ll get a cab if I have to, but I am not staying another moment in a house with that hateful, spiteful man.”

-I don’t know what they expected, but it was not this.
-I’d come all the way from New York and spent less than ten minutes with my parents and I was leaving.
+I do not know what they expected, but it was not this.
+I’d come from New York and spent less than ten minutes with my parents and I was leaving.